 The application process will open in due course and all applications must be submitted by end of February 2023.

-Nurseries support parents and carers in coming to an informed decision about deferring entry by meeting with parents and discussing their concerns.
-They can arrange visits to your catchment school so you can find out about the experiences P1 would offer your child.
-This gives you the opportunity to speak with the school about how you can work together to support your child in making this important transition.
+ELC will support parents and carers in coming to an informed decision about deferring entry to primary school.
+They will meet with you to discuss any concerns and can arrange visits to your catchment school so you can find out about the experiences P1 would offer your child.
+You can then speak with the school about how you can work together to support your child in making this important transition.

-When you apply to defer entry to P1, you are agreeing that you don’t need a place in P1 until August 2022.
-If your application is approved, any P1 application is withdrawn.
+When you apply to defer entry to P1, you are agreeing that you don’t need a place in P1 until August 2024.
+When your application is approved, your child’s P1 place is withdrawn.